From comics to real life: Undocumented youth tell their story

 Following the conclusion of the discussion, an appeal was made to support an undocumented family.
 The Tariq family is an undocumented Pakistani family of which, two of the children are visually-impaired.
 Fawad, the eldest boy has gastroparesis, a rare stomach condition, which can only be treated but does not have a cure.
 The father, Mohammad, has a heart condition that limits his ability to work.
 They are on their way to adjusting their status but they cannot pay their legal and filing fees.

-By giving your email, you allow the Immigrant Youth Justice League to contact you regarding the campaign, to sharing the online campaign for the family once it’s launched, and/or to help fundraise to defer the family’s immigration costs.
+By giving your email, you allow the Immigrant Youth Justice League to contact you regarding the campaign, to sharing the online campaign for the family once it’s launched, and/or to help raise funds to defer the family’s immigration costs.

 Sign up here to support the campaign.